 30. Lack of motivation

 You may have all the right tools and all the latest strategies but sometimes, you just can't help but procrastinate or put things off.
-Don't worry because no matter how much of a high achiever you are, there'll come a point that a person's motivation will stagnate or decline.
-This happens to everyone, from athletes to CEOs, and authors to artists so don't be discouraged if it takes a while for you to be motivated to start taking action again.
+Don't worry because no matter how much of a high achiever you are, you'll reach a point that your motivation will stagnate or decline.
+This happens to everyone, from athletes to CEOs, and authors to artists, so don't be discouraged if it takes a while for you to be inspired to start taking action again.
 This is the perfect time to rely on your habits and systems (provided you've already established them) as you ride it out.